CharisseHao/LLM_bias_in_housing/README.md

             bash step0_run_first.sh
             ```
             This downloads the required packages.
-        5. Open ```step1_prompt_bulk_generator.ipynb``` jupyter notebook and run all cellsto ensure the prompts look correct.
+        5. Open `step1_prompt_bulk_generator.ipynb` and run all cells to ensure the batch requests are up to date.
+            - Inputs `input_data\audit_names.xlsx` and generates prompts in a `.jsonl` format
+                - The files are large, so they are stored as `.zip` files in GitHub.
+To replicate this process, unzip these files and submit only the raw `.jsonl` file.
-        7. When the process completes, run:
+        6. When the process completes, run:
             ```
             bash step2_0_pull_models.sh
             ```
             This downloads the selected models.
-        8. Once some models have been downloaded, open a new terminal and run:
+        7. Once some models have been downloaded, open a new terminal and run:
             ```
             bash step2_1_run_vllm.sh
             ```
             This submits prompts to the models, and the results are downloaded to the `input_data\batch_results` folder.
+As the result files are large, compress them before trying to push to Github.
+2.  `step3_mergeall_outputs.ipynb`
+3. Data Analysis:
+    - `step4_0_performance_refusals.ipynb`
+    - `step4_1_data_visualizations.ipynb`
+    - `step4_2_statistical_tests.ipynb`